Out-Law Legal Update | 13 May 2011 | 2:54 pm | 1 min. read

 Whilst revenue from telecoms operators may be a welcome income boost for landowners, this may also be something of a ticking time bomb.
 Should the property owner wish to terminate the agreement because it wants to redevelop the building on which the electronic communications equipment is located or to relocate the equipment elsewhere, it may face resistance from the operators claiming Code powers and refusing to move.

 What are code powers?

 The Code referred to is the Electronic Communications Code which is contained in Schedule 2 of the Telecommunications Act 1984 as amended by the Communications Act 2003.
 The purpose of the Code is to give operators wide ranging powers to install and keep electronic communications equipment on premises so enabling them to run their systems and protect them from eviction by landowners.
-The overriding principle pervading the Code is that "no one should unreasonably be denied access to a telecommunications system".
+The Code's overriding principle is that "no one should unreasonably be denied access to a telecommunications system".
 In short, the Code potentially provides such equipment with a "status of immoveability" if Code rights are asserted by the operators and upheld by the Courts.

 When does the code apply?